ndinata/transfer/readme.md

 ## Usage

-This program is currently **not** ready for actual use yet (it's pretty close tho)!
+This program is currently in active development, meaning things are unstable.
 Every commit might introduce breaking changes, and adding funky items to the program config might make it do crazy things.

 Nevertheless, if you still want to run it, you would need these: